willworth/golangsandbox/Documentation/notes.md

 with anonymous embedding you can access the fields and methods directly on the struct

 scan is mostly used for single word input

+An interface is a contract that guarantees a val(normally a struct) has a certain method.
+They don't define logic, just state that the method and its logic exists somewhere save => saver if only contains one method is the convention